-Mark’s entrepreneurial spirit has seen him play a leading role in raising more than 26 million GBP funding from corporate and government sectors in the past ten years for exploration and education.
-He is currently the Executive Director of Outward Bound Oman, the first and only Outward Bound school in an Arabic speaking country.
+Mark’s entrepreneurial spirit has seen him play a leading role in raising more than 30 million GBP funding from corporate and government sectors in the past twelve years for exploration and education.
+He is currently the Executive Director of Outward Bound Oman, the first Outward Bound school to be established in an Arabic speaking country.

 A gifted communicator, Mark has written four books, and delivers thought-provoking, entertaining and engaging lectures to both public and corporate audiences all over the world; he speaks with passion and insight, whilst connecting bush to boardroom.
 His latest book, ‘Crossing the Empty Quarter’, with a foreword by HRH The Prince of Wales, was published in December 2016

 His creativity in the field of outdoor education and youth development saw Mark recognised as a Pioneer to the Life of the Nation at Buckingham Palace in 2003.
 In 2004, to address the polarisation of cultures, Mark established the Connecting Cultures initiative, later recognised by the United Nations Alliance of Civilisations as one of the world’s leading civil society initiatives.